 Ingredients For Navajo Fry Bread Recipe

-Baking powder: A leavening agent that helps the dough rise and become fluffy.
+Baking powder: A leavening agent that helps the bread puff up and become light.

 Technique Tip for Navajo Fry Bread